oscarmickelin/tensor-ring-decomposition/README.md

 # tensor-ring-decomposition

 Code accompanying the paper "On algorithms for and computing with the tensor ring decomposition", Numerical Linear Algebra with Applications 27.3 (2020): e2289.
+If you find the code useful, please consider citing the paper.

 Arxiv version available at: https://arxiv.org/abs/1807.02513